skarzcode/skarzcode/README.md

 Software Developer
 ------------------

 Welcome to my GitHub profile!
-My name is Abdi Majid and I am a self-taught developer and freelancer with a passion for creating elegant and intuitive interfaces.
-I specialize in front-end development, but I am also striving to become a full-stack developer.
+My name is Abdi Majid and I am a self-taught developer and Software Engineer Apprentice with a passion for creating solutions that make a positive impact.
+I have a solid foundation in programming and a drive to continue learning and expanding my skills.

 * 🌍  I'm based in London
 * 🖥️  I Just completed working on [Founders & Coders Bootcamp](http://www.foundersandcoders.com/)